WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 serializing data, network connections, or even crossing a process boundary: the invoked capability may even be present in the same thread.

-This context informs much of the style of how interoperability is expressed in the Interface Types proposal.
+This view of interoperability informs much of the style of the Interface Types proposal.
 In particular, this proposal does not include a serialization format.[^Although there is a binary encoding, its role is to support the publishing and loading of WebAssembly modules; not to support function interaction.]
 Indeed, it is expected that no serialization is required when invoking a function via Interface Types' adapters.

 ### Language Specific Module Systems